 Instructions

-- Fill each hollow with a filling.
+- Fill each center with the sweet cheese filling.

 Never had it before.
 Partner's dad liked it.
 Impressed the Russians. 😄